 Let's say you work in HR, and need to have a very private conversation with a teammate.
 You don't want anyone to drop in.

-Channels and conversations can be locked to prevent drop ins.
+Rooms can be locked to prevent drop ins.
 Instead, teammates will have to knock to get in.